LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I have been pleasantly surprised by how easily JavaScript has been going and how much I remember from the first time around.

 **Link to work:** <a href="https://github.com/LeeVaughn/Portfolio-Project/commit/e9f1404cd358107edcdc2570eea8f62395245aac#diff-4e7bb40584b55a44f4657b188986bff4">scripts.js</a>

+### Day 9: December 2, 2017

+**Today's Progress**: Continued working on JavaScript.
+Made a small true/false quiz to practice.

+**Thoughts:** I am actually finding myself enjoying JavaScript, which was a far cry from my first experience learning it.

+**Link to work:** Link to a <a href="https://twitter.com/DLVProgramming/status/937192149644230656">tweet</a> with a screenshot of the quiz I made.